 Moikgantsi Kgama, founder and executive director of ImageNation Foundation, talks about its mission and the importance of audience-building.
+Originally published on 14 May 2012.

 Being half South African and half African-American has everything to do with my career choice.
 In my home, I was exposed to people from throughout the world.
 My parents had a broad mix of friends from different parts of the world.
 However, they raised us to be self-aware and to be proud of our Black heritage.
 I always saw Black heritage as one identity that manifests itself through different cultural expressions.
 To me Black: South Africans, African-Americans, Dominicans, Parisians, Brazilians, etc, were essentially the same.
 I was surprised that my peers didn’t share my view and were pretty ignorant about both African-American and Black world culture.
 I always felt that there was power in Black pride and in being able to identify beyond the confines of the United States.
 I wanted to share that power.